iqueipopg/NerD/README.md

 The app will:

-- Generate a caption for the image.
+- Generate a caption from the uploaded image (if provided).

-- Perform NER + SA on the text + image caption.
+- Analyze the full text + caption to detect entities and sentiment.

-- Display extracted entities and sentiment.
+- Automatically generate a reputation alert using a large language model.

 ⚠️ **Make sure the pretrained models are present in the `models/` folder before running the app.**